New tools designed to help institutions meet accessibility requirements stand to personalize learning for all students.

 Christopher Phillips, electronic and information technology accessibility coordinator at Utah State University, said he sees most companies advertising their accuracy rate at roughly 80% to 90%. “(That) sounds high,” he said, “but you’re saying one out of five or one out of 10 words is incorrect, which is pretty crummy service.”

-However, the industry standard for closed captioning is a 99% or better accuracy rate, meaning a human still has to check and correct the work of AI-powered speech-to-text tools.
+However, the industry standard for closed captioning is a targeted 99% accuracy rate, meaning a human still has to check and correct the work of AI-powered speech-to-text tools.
 Even so, the technology improves with time, and can even point out to instructors where in their lectures they’re not enunciating or if they’re using odd phrases that could make their speech difficult for the software to pick up.

 Speech technology still needs to improve before it can be used without a person checking its work for accuracy, Curry said, adding that trouble can arise when instructors put “too much faith” into the technology.